Masindi District

 Masindi District is a district in Western Uganda.
 Like many other Ugandan districts, it is named after its 'chief town' of Masindi, the location of the district headquarters.

 Location

 Masindi District is bordered by Nwoya District to the north, Kiryandongo District to the east, Nakasongola District and Nakaseke District to the southeast, Kyankwanzi District to the south, Hoima District to the southwest and Bulisa District to the northwest.
 Masindi, the 'chief town' of the district is located approximately 220 km west of Uganda's capital Kampala.
 The coordinates of the district are: 01 41N, 31 44E.

+Masindi District has over three county with eighteen sub county and Town council as listed below.